January 13 – Transition Team – Bishop Lull

 In March, the Adult Education hour will be dedicated to a series on Legal Immigration.
 There is great political controversy regarding the control of immigration, both legal and illegal, worldwide today.
 Few people understand how the legal process in the USA works.
 Through this series, we hope to provide some clarity to the legal process for both refugees and asylees.

-March 17: Margaret Yapp, the Volunteer Coordinator for Refugee Services at Lutheran Social Services of Minnesota (LSSMN), will describe the process for refugees coming to Minnesota.
-These refugees have been vetted by several US government agencies for immigrants coming to the USA and then are cleared by Lutheran Immigration and Refugee Services to come to Minnesota.
+March 17: Yusuf Abdi, Sr. Director of Refugee Services, at Lutheran Social Services of Minnesota (LSSMN) and Margaret Yapp, the Volunteer Coordinator for Refugee Services at LSSMN, will describe the process for refugees coming to Minnesota as well as the process for Asylees.
+Refugees have been vetted by several US government agencies for immigrants coming to the USA and then are cleared by Lutheran Immigration and Refugee Services to come to Minnesota.
 Margaret will describe how LSSMN then assures these legal refugee(s) a safe and warm welcome in Minnesota through the “Circle of Welcome” program.
 Margaret has been working at LSSMN 3 years and is a graduate of Luther College where she majored in English and Religion.
+Yusuf will talk about the Asylee process.

 March 24: Pastor Gilo Agwa will share with us how the Asylee process works.
 Gilo came to this country as an Asylee in 2011 and his family arrived as Asylees in 2014.
 To be an asylee, a person has to show proof that his life is in danger if he returns to his home country and then must go through the legal process and wait for clearance to stay in the USA until his application for Asylum is granted.
 Pastor Agwa will share how difficult it was for his family while waiting for approval to join him here in the USA.
 Pastor Agwa has a Masters of Divinity degree from Dubuque University Seminary in Iowa.
 Pastor Gilo is employed as a part-time Chaplain at Good Samaritan in Stillwater and also as a part-time leader of the joint Ministry for the Ethopian immigrants and refugees in Minnesota sponsored by the SPAS of the ELCA and the Presbyteria of the Twin Cities Area.